abbywadsworth/my386blog/_posts/2023-04-19-blog3cStory.md

 # Conclusion
 I had so much fun exploring this Pokémon dataset.
 It made me realize that this is something that I enjoy and helped me feel excited about being a data scientist.
 Even though there is a lot to learn, I am excited to continue my journey, and I am definitely planning on playing around with this data some more!

-I also made an [app](https://abbywadsworth-pokemongraph-code-5mm8uq.streamlit.app/) using Streamlit with this Pokémon data if you want to check it out.
+I also made an [app](https://abbywadsworth-pokemongraph-code-5mm8uq.streamlit.app/) using Streamlit with this Pokémon data if you want to check it out and make your own scatter plots.

 Here is my [Github repository](https://github.com/abbywadsworth/PokemonGo) where I kept the code for this project.